DMTF/Redfish-Service-Validator/README.md

 VersionCheck = (string)     Specify version to test the service against, toggling protocol specific configuration (leave blank for automatic version)

-Other attributes under the "[Options]" section have schema specific implementations as described below

 LocalOnlyMode - (boolean) Only test properties against Schema placed in the root of MetadataFilePath.

 ServiceMode - (boolean) Only test properties against Resources/Schema that exist on the Service